Manspear/StyleGuide/README.md

 **3.0.1 Exposing of Variables**
 Only make tweakable variables visible (exposed) in class defaults of any object, hide "temp" bp variables from designers eyes.
-To make a BPC variable visible in the class defaults of the actor its attached to, got to make a variable in the BP and set the BPC variable in the BP's BeginPlay / Construction script.
+To make a BPC variable visible in the class defaults of the actor its attached to, you make a variable in the BP and set the BPC variable to it in the BP's BeginPlay / Construction script.

 Tweak Exposing Prio Order
 1. `Editor Details Panel`: If variable is tweakable on instances (a BP_TreasureChest in level).